yudoBinus/todo_ruby-on-rails/README.md

 # Basic Todo App

-CRUD Implmentation using Ruby on Rails with Todo App
+CRUD implementation using Ruby on Rails with Todo App